-The Practice Model serves as a blueprint to describe the values underlying our work and partnership with families, providers and communities in the Kansas child welfare system.
+The Kansas Child Welfare Philosophy of Care serves as a blueprint to describe the values underlying our work and partnership with families, providers and communities in the Kansas child welfare system.
 The mission of the Kansas Department for Children and Families (DCF) is to protect children, promote healthy families and encourage personal responsibility.
 Prevention and Protection Services (PPS) promotes safe and healthy homes while strengthening children and families.

 Kansas Child Welfare Values: Statements of what we believe drive what we do.

 - All children deserve to be protected and free from abuse and neglect.